dlchamp/MessageRemover/README.md

 author | If any messages are from this author, they will be deleted

 **Note: DO NOT use `with_terms` and `without_terms` together**

+##### Example commands
+`/purge channel: #quotes, without_terms: -," limit: 100`
+This command would iterate through the last 100 messages in the targeted #quotes channel.
+Any message does NOT contain both `-` and `"` would be deleted

+`/purge with_terms: party,time,excellent limit: 10, author: @DLCHAMP`
+This command would iterate through the last 10 messages from the channel where the command is used.
+If the message includes either `party`, `time`, or `excellent` AND is from the member @DLCHAMP it will be deleted